It’s theme review time on WPin. Read my experiences and thoughts on the Checathlon WordPress theme.

 Portfolios when using JetPack will be held on the ‘portfolio’ portion of the URL itself.
 See below for the archive of the portfolio page:

-That’s if you want to use the Jetpack porfolio plugin.
-If you do not want to or don’t like the idea in general you don’t have to use it.
-You can in fact use a plugin called Custom Content Portfolio available here.
+That’s if you want to use the Jetpack portfolio plugin.
+If you do not want to or don’t like the idea, in general, you don’t have to use it.
+You can, in fact, use a plugin called Custom Content Portfolio available here.
 This plugin is completely free and compatible with Checathlon to boot.

 Once I installed it and had a tinker with it you can see the difference.
 The plugin allows you to add website details of the portfolio piece a description how long it took to complete and more.
 See below for an example:

 Looks better right?
-I think so, if I had to choose which one to go with, either Jetpack or the Custom Content Portfolio plugin I think it’s obvious which one I would choose.
+I think so if I had to choose which one to go with, either Jetpack or the Custom Content Portfolio plugin I think it’s obvious which one I would choose.back to menu ↑

 Testimonials In Checathlon

 Looks rather good, nice and clear with salient points from more than happy customers!
-Again if you do not want this functionality then you can of course avoid activating it from the Jetpack settings page.
+Again if you do not want this functionality then you can, of course, avoid activating it from the Jetpack settings page.back to menu ↑

 Easy Digital Downloads & Checathlon theme